In this article we will be covering one of the most common types of property damage that we see….

 - a wavy or rippling effect to the way the carpeting looks

-- carpet seams start to release (seems that connect the carpeting together such as from a hallway to a bedroom door, this is a common place for a carpet seam)
+- carpet seams start to release (seams that connect the carpeting from a hallway to a bedroom door, this is a common place for a carpet seam)

-Wet laminate and engineered flooring; although the quality of these two floors can greatly differ we am going to be grouping them into the same category and we will explain why shortly.
+Although the quality of these two wood floors can greatly differ we are going to be grouping them into the same category and we will explain why shortly.

 The answer, for the most part, is, NO (depending on how much water has affected the floor of course)

-If enough water has spilled on your floor it will begin to seep through the joints and through the edges of the walls, and thus getting underneath the flooring.
+If enough water has spilt on your engineered or laminate floor it will begin to seep through the joints and through the edges of the walls, and thus getting underneath the flooring.
 If water has gotten underneath the flooring then it will likely not be restorable.

-Of course this will depend on how severe your water damage situation is, if its just a small puddle or spillage then there is no need to start ripping up your flooring.
-However if water is squishing out of the edges of the floor when you walk on it then it is more than likely you will be needing a floor replacement.
+However, if the water is squishing out of the edges of the floor when you walk on it then it is more than likely you will be needing a floor replacement.

 When it comes to wet hardwood flooring (solid hardwood) the answer is YES, the flooring can be restored after being water damaged.

-Through the use of specialty drying equipment such as the “dri-eaz mat drying system” a property restoration company can save and restore your expensive hardwood floor (as in the example of the image above).
+Through the use of speciality drying equipment such as the “dri-eaz mat drying system” a property restoration company can save and restore your expensive hardwood floor.

 So there you have it, now you know what to expect when you find yourself with water damaged flooring.
 The trick is always to act quickly and clean up any water mess as soon as possible so that it doesn’t soak in and spread further than it has to!